davidcoutadeur/lemonldap-lua-handler/README.md

 drawbacks / improvements
 ------------------------
 (ordered by priority: from the most urgent / grave to the less urgent / grave)
-* no cache mechanism: each access to a page implies 2 SOAP requests. (can be improved)
 * limited support for regexp.
 For example:
    - locations like ^/*.(css|js) is not working (and can never be unless missing regex features are coded)
    - no regexp at all for rules. $uid =~ /somebody/ does not work